ben-mays/file-server/README.md

 # Overview

-Ghost protocol server built using http-kit and Google's leveldb (thanks to Factual for vending bindings).
+Simple file server built using http-kit and Google's leveldb (thanks to Factual for vending bindings).
+Project for a potential employer, used to learn Clojure.

 The server has only two routes: